mprosk/mtg_life_counter/README.md

 There are two main subsystems within the counter's design, the button and rotary switch input sensing, and the 7-segment display driving.

+The input sensing is achieved using three 74HC151 multiplexers.
+The select bus for all three are connected together, allowing the Arduino to select from all three at once.
+The output lines from each multiplexer are sent back to the Arduino.
+This allows the firmware to monitor 24 digital lines using only 6 GPIO pins by scanning through the range of selections and monitoring all the readback lines.

+This project uses four 4-digit common cathode 7-segment displays.
+The displays are arranged into a matrix with 2 rows, and 8 digits each.
+For each row, a 74HC959 serial-in-parallel-out shift register acts as the segment driver, while a TPIC6B959 serial-in-parallel-out high-current sink illuminates each digit in turn.
+The serial bus of all four of these shift registers are cascaded together.

 # Operating Instructions